shubham184/shubham184.github.io/_projects/modern-telco-integration.md

    - Manage communication between microservices in a cloud-native environment.
    - Implement traffic management, security, and observability for microservices.

-   _Example: As Telenet moves towards a microservices architecture for its customer-facing applications, we could use Istio to manage communication between services.
+   _Example: As BelgiCom moves towards a microservices architecture for its customer-facing applications, we could use Istio to manage communication between services.
 For instance, when a customer initiates a service change on the self-service portal, Istio could handle the routing of requests between the portal, CRM, billing, and provisioning microservices, ensuring reliable communication and providing detailed insights into service-to-service interactions._

 5. **Master Data Management (MDM)**